|

 manage to yank the plug.
 And the wine didn't taste of glue at all.
 This great

-photo opportunity was also missed.
+photo opportunity was missed.

 On a Sunday, Mikayel (the CESO rep.), Hendrik and